-The model uses generally recognized terms for the ECE subsector; however, these terms will vary depending on country context.
+The model uses generally recognized terms for the ECE

+subsector; however, these terms will vary depending on the country's context.

-This Semantics sheet allows users to use context appropriate terms. example, the ECE kit may be named differently in some countries.
+This Semantics sheet allows users to use context-appropriate terms.
+For example, the ECE kit may be named differently in some countries.
 The names currently used in the model are listed in column B and can be modified accordingly by the planners.